 Several agencies would regulate aspects of the industry, but primary authority would be given to the Department of Consumer Affairs.
-The department would be home to a new Bureau of Medical Marijuana Regulation (BMMR), which would oversee the program and share licensing authority for various types of businesses, along with the Department of Food and Agriculture (cultivators) and the State Department of Public Health (testing labs and manufacturers).
+The department would be home to a new Bureau of Medical Cannabis Regulation (BMCR), which would oversee the program and share licensing authority for various types of businesses, along with the Department of Food and Agriculture (cultivators) and the State Department of Public Health (testing labs and manufacturers).

 When does the transition happen?

 Businesses may continue to operate as they do today until at least January 1, 2018, when the formal state licensing process is expected to begin.
 At that point, existing businesses could continue to operate until their application has been acted on.
 The agencies involved would have until January 1, 2017 to write and adopt rules.

 - Protections for Businesses and Employees.
 The new framework expressly protects business owners, employees, landlords, and others from both criminal law and civil asset forfeiture so long as they follow the requirements.

 - Many Types of Licenses.
 Seventeen different types of annual businesses licenses would be available, including indoor and outdoor cultivators of different sizes, plant nurseries, processors, testing labs, and dispensaries.
 A new class of business licenses — distributors — would be responsible for all transport between businesses.